studydefi/studydefi.com/content/blog/forking-off-mainnet/index.md

 ## Advantages

-Forking off Mainnet provides a few essential benefits.
+Forking off Mainnet provides three key essential benefits:

+1. Real and full liquidity
+2. Everything on the same network
+3. Development and production parity

+Let's discuss each of these in-depth.

 ### 1. Real and full liquidty